 - AE 1400 is a free choice elective and is highly recommended for academic success.
-If AE 1400 is chosen, 1 less hour of free choice electives will be needed. - This course is only offered during spring semester, every other year. - This course is only offered during the semester indicated. - #The number of free choice electives required will depend on selections made in the major and general education. - ##This major Option requires 9 hours of major electives.
-See the Undergraduate Catalog for a list of appropriate choices. - ^ To qualify for actuarial certification, the department recommends taking ECON 1011 for 3 hours of free choice electives and ECON 3030 for 3 hours of major electives. - To satisfy the General Education Assessment Policy students must take the GEA exam during the semester in which a total of 45 credit hours will be earned.
+If AE 1400 is chosen, 1 less hour of free choice electives will be needed. - This course is only offered during the semester indicated. - #The number of free choice electives required will depend on selections made in the major and general education. - ##This major Option requires 9 hours of major electives.
+See the Undergraduate Catalog for a list of appropriate choices. - ^To qualify for actuarial certification, the department recommends taking ECON 1011 for 3 hours of free choice electives and ECON 3030 for 3 hours of major electives. - To satisfy the General Education Assessment Policy students must take the GEA exam before or during the semester in which a total of 45 credit hours will be earned.
 The minimum score of 425 must be achieved by the semester in which 75 credit hours will be earned.
-Go to UCM Testing Services in MyCentral for more information.
+Go to UCM Testing Services (HUM 216, 660-543-4919) in MyCentral for more information.